Home > Baking > Soft Pita Flat Bread Recipe

 Instructions

-• Place a large skillet on high heat.
+• Cook – Place a large skillet on high heat.
 Once hot, drizzle with a little olive oil and place the pita on top.
 Once bubbles form and the little leopard spots appear, turn over and repeat.
+Re-oil the skillet lightly if needed before cooking each pita.
 Cook all 8 pieces and serve warm.
 Cold is just fine too!

 Notes

-Pita can be stored in an airtight container for up to three days.
+Storage – Pita can be wrapped in plastic or a container for up to three days in or out of the fridge.

-In order to make sure the dry yeast is activated; you want the temperature to be 40C / 104F.
+Water Temperature – In order to make sure the dry yeast is activated; you want the temperature to be 40C / 104C.

 Nutrition